andlo/mycroft-skills-list-gitbook/skills/fallback-chatbot.Fantailed.md

 ---
-description: Fallback using any offline AIML2.0 chatbot
+description: 'Fallback using any offline AIML2.0 chatbot'
 ---

 ### _fallback-chatbot.Fantailed_